-The rhythm section soon arrived with David Thomas (Bass) and Matt Verrell (Drums) and Riskee and The Ridicule became a powerhouse of a genre-mixing-pot.
-Combining Scott’s politically-charged Grime MC background, Jimbo’s hardcore tendencies, Dave’s broad bass playing and Matt’s pop-punk history, the band found that they were able to collaborate and produce something fresh without ever sounding confused.
+The rhythm section soon arrived with Matt Verrell (Drums), David Thomas (Bass) and Jordan Mann (lead guitar) and Riskee and The Ridicule became a powerhouse of a genre-mixing-pot.
+Combining Scott’s politically-charged Grime MC background, Jimbo’s hardcore tendencies, Dave’s broad bass playing, Jordan’s guitar skills and Matt’s pop-punk history, the band found that they were able to collaborate and produce something fresh without ever sounding confused.
 A tour-de-force of politics, protest and punk that rests amongst motives of The Clash and Minor Threat, relentless streams of wit, literacy and observational accuracy in the lyricism to parallel The Smiths and the Grime scene, and a barrage of hooks seeped in a heavy cloak that evoke the likes of Gallows and Refused; every member’s influence is allowed to coexist on record and on stage amidst the genuine and raw energy.

 The band released their debut album, Dawn Of The Dog, in 2014 to critical acclaim and it propelled them to tour the UK and Europe multiple times, including momentous sets at Indigo in the iconic O2 Arena and The 100 Club in London as well as supporting The King Blues on their return tour in 2016.
 The recording of the debut was a baptism of fire for the members but one that made them realise the potential of the band.
 As a timestamp of both their personal lives and the broader cultural conditions, Dawn Of The Dog was created as an album “by the people, for the people”.
 Delivered with charm, humour and undeniable